inertia186/cobblebot/README.md

 ## Installation

-CobbleBot's supported runtime is Ruby 3.3.12 with Bundler 2.6.6.
+CobbleBot's only supported runtime is Ruby 3.3.12 with Bundler 2.6.6 and Rails 7.2.3.2.
 The repository includes `.ruby-version`; install that Ruby with your preferred version manager before running Bundler.
+Historical Rails 4 revisions remain in git history but are not maintained or tested.

     $ mkdir cobblebot
     $ cd cobblebot